-The Impacts of Cross-border Tax Abuse on Women's Rights in Zambia
+Box 3: The Impacts of Cross-border Tax Abuse on Women's Rights in Zambia

-The case of Zambia illustrates how cross-border tax abuse can contribute to budget shortfalls that undermine women's rights.
-Despite its relatively strong fiscal governance, insufficient public revenues constrain public spending on social services and infrastructure necessary to advance women's equality, as the CEDAW Committee has recognized.
-Tax revenues are lower in Zambia than in nearby countries with comparable economies, and corporate tax avoidance, especially in the mining sector, represents a significant drain on Zambia's revenues, with losses estimated at \$2 billion per year according to official sources.
+The case of Zambia illustrates how cross-border tax abuse, such as that facilitated by Swiss policies, can contribute to budget shortfalls that undermine women's rights.
+Despite Zambia's relatively strong fiscal governance, 69 insufficient public revenues constrain government spending on social services and infrastructure necessary to advance women's equality, as the CEDAW Committee has recognized.
+70 Tax revenues are lower in Zambia than in nearby countries with comparable economies, 71 and corporate tax avoidance, especially in the mining sector, represents a significant drain on Zambia's resources, with losses estimated at US \$2 billion per year according to official sources.
+72

-Zambia has an under-resourced tax administration and limited capacity to monitor and assess multinational companies' real taxable income.
-Financial secrecy in Switzerland makes it even more difficult for the Zambian government to tax its mining sector effectively.
 Despite efforts by the Zambian Revenue Authority (ZRA) to investigate underpayments of taxes by mining companies, its earnings from the country's copper industry remain paltry compared to company gains.
-At the height of the recent copper boom in 2011, Zambia earned \$240 million in tax revenue on copper exports worth \$10 billion-equivalent to only 2.4% of export value.
-More than half of those copper exports pass through Swiss trading companies like Glencore, a commodity trading and mining company headquartered in Switzerland.
-Swiss financial secrecy and lax corporate reporting standards make it very difficult for Zambian authorities to detect any possible tax abuse by Glencore and its affiliates.
-A leaked independent audit of Glencore's Mopani mine, however, alleged various irregularities in how the local company accounted for its sales and expenses, and thus its taxable income.
+At the height of the recent copper boom in 2011, Zambia earned US \$240 million in tax revenue on copper exports worth US \$10 billion-equivalent to only 2.4% of export value.
+More than half of those copper exports pass through Swiss companies like Glencore, a commodity trading and mining company headquartered in Switzerland.
+The company of the country's copper exports pass through Swiss companies like Glencore, a commodity trading and mining company headquartered in Switzerland.

+Financial secrecy and lax corporate reporting standards in Switzerland make it even more difficult for the under-resourced Zambian tax authorities to detect any possible tax abuse by Glencore and its affiliates.
+A leaked independent audit of Glencore's Mopani mine alleged various irregularities in how the local company accounted for its sales and expenses, and thus its taxable income.
 The company's ability to shift its earnings-gained in Zambia but recorded in Switzerland-reportedly cost Zambians millions of dollars in public revenues.
+Ongoing research by CESR estimates that combined losses from profit-shifting in the copper mining sector may amount to as much as \$326 million annually, or about 60% of Zambia's health budget in 2015.